Guaranteed Best Mortgage Rates Ontario, From 3.99% 5 Years Fixed and 5.15% Variable

 What does this tell us about fixed and variable mortgage rates today, and where they’re going?

-As of March 2024, the Central Bank of Canada rate is 5% and, based on what the Bond Yield tells us, the Bank of Canada is likely to hold rates at the current level until summer 2024, when they might begin to drop.
+As of September 2024, the Central Bank of Canada rate is 4.25% and, based on what the Bond Yield tells us, the Bank of Canada is likely to cut rates at the October and December 2024 meetings to finish the year down an additional 0.50%.

 The CIBC Capital Markets forecast in the chart below summarizes the rate forecast nicely, although clearly, the rate peak has turned out to be higher than expected.
 The overnight rate is the Central Bank of Canada Prime Rate, whereas the numbers below indicate Bond Yields.
 Note the declining Bond Yield (fixed rate) trend into 2024.
 To illustrate the anticipated rate trend is the main point of this chart.